 Material samples collections have been held by professional practices for many years, and academic institutions have more recently begun holding samples collections as well.
 In the spring of 2017, Princeton University joined many of our institutional colleagues by providing a material samples collection for the use of our students and faculty.
 We welcome your feedback and thoughts on the collection!

-The collection is currently on display at the Engineering Library, but don't let the word "display" give you pause: the samples are meant to be touched, hefted, inspected, and compared.
-Please come to the Engineering Library and have a touch!
+The collection is currently on display in two locations: the Architecture Library and the Engineering Library, but don't let the word "display" give you pause: the samples are meant to be touched, hefted, inspected, and compared.
+Please come to the libraries and experience the samples in person!